RobotLeopard86/CacaoEngine/engine/src/private/README.md

 ## `SingletonGet.hpp`
 This is a tiny helper macro used to declare `Get` functions for the various singleton objects in the engine.
 It just makes things cleaner and reduces code duplication.

+## `Targetgen.hpp`
+This header contains the primary interface for shader code generation to the target language for the appropriate graphics API.
+Its main implementation lives in the engine core, with final codegen responsibilities dedicated to the relevant backend directories.